 To escape the hustle and bustle of Lisbon, we recommend driving your campervan to Parque Florestal de Monsanto.
 Within its 10km of natural beauty, you will find the Parque Municipal de Campismo de Monsanto.

 Wondering how to top your night’s stay in Monsanto?
 Grab a coffee and take a scenic walk through Lisbon’s old aqueduct!

 The Águas Livres Aqueduct is one of Lisbon‘s most iconic sights, steeped in historical significance and architectural magnificence.
 Missed by most, it’s possible to walk across the walkaways of the aqueduct, which offer incredible views for little physical effort.

 Before leaving Monsanto you could also:

 - Cycle into the city – Swap four wheels for two and see some of Lisbon’s most picturesque parts at a slower pace.
 Many of the trails weave through a healthy forest and offer wonderful city views.

 - See something different – If you’re feeling a little adventurous you could drive campervan up to the Restaurante Panorâmico de Monsanto.
 This long-abandoned restaurant may no longer be open for business but it still serves up arguably the best views of the city.
 It’s certainly one of Lisbon’s best kept secrets!

-With countless choices of free, beautiful parking spots throughout Portugal, the choices are endless.
+With countless choices of outstanding beautiful parking spots throughout Portugal, the choices are endless.
 From inland beauty-spots to hidden coastal retreats and enclaves, those in the know are able to enjoy the best of the country’s amazing scenery.
 When you get back from your trip, let us know some of your favourite places to watch the sun go down!